Bus Tour of Riga - Photo 1

 How it Works

-This tourist bus service in Riga is valid for 24 or 48 consecutive hours from first use.
-You can hop on and off as many times as desired.
-For instance, if activated on Monday at 10 am, it will expire at 10 am on Tuesday for a 24-hour ticket or Wednesday for a 48-hour ticket.
+This tourist bus service in Riga is valid for 24 or 48 consecutive hours from the moment of first use.
+You can ride the bus as many times as you want during this period.
+For example, activating on Monday at 10 am will make it valid until 10 am on Tuesday for the 24-hour ticket or until Wednesday for the 48-hour option.

 Timetable & Frequency